LONELINESS

 BUT THERE ALWAYS IS A CHOICE

-(Some people will read this section title and feel a sense of disappointment, which is an indication of a desire to be rescued/sympathized with instead of taking charge and being responsible for making all of one's choices and fully being at cause..
-La then there is a reason that is a particular way of thinking, as discussed later.)
+(Some people will read this section title and feel a sense of disappointment, which is an indication of a desire to be rescued/sympathized with instead of taking charge and being responsible for making all of one's choices and fully being at cause.
+I say this with empathetic concern over how bad that feels AND I am simply noting here that that way of thinking doesn't work - and should, quite simply, be reviewed and revised to line up with reality.
+There is a reason that that is a particular way of thinking, as discussed later.)

 LEFT OVER FROM CHILDHOOD